whoward/docs/markdown/tutorials/appium.md

 - **How can I test Android tablets?**

-The best way to test on different Android emulators screen sizes is by using the different [Android Emulator Skins](#android-emulator-skin).
+The best way to test on different Android emulators screen sizes is by using the different [Android Emulator Skins](#android-emulator-skins) .
 For instance, if you use our [Platforms Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) you'll see the available skins for the different Android versions (e.g Google Nexus 7 HD, LG Nexus 4, Samsung Galaxy Nexus, Samsung Galaxy S3, etc).
 Some of these skins are tablets, for example the Google Nexus 7C is a tablet which has a very large resolution and very high density.

 - **How can I run manual tests for my mobile native app or mobile hybrid app?**